 Absolutely!
 Mostly those occasions are to speak, to preach, to teach, or to play for a solo recital.
 Bill speaks widely and usually plays the piano at his presentations at conferences, gatherings, and religious communities of every kind.
 If the budget permits, he really likes to bring other musicians with him.

 In addition to the Quartet, what other musical configurations are possible?

-Duos - Bill and Al Hamme on saxophone; or Bill and Tony Marino on bass
+- Duos - Bill and Mike Carbone on saxophone; or Bill and Tony Marino on bass

-Presbybop Quintet/Sextet with Jeff Stockham on trumpet or Mike Carbone on sax
+- Presbybop Quintet/Sextet with Jeff Stockham on trumpet or others on sax or trombone

 Does the band play free for benefit causes?